 When observing complex fields within a few arcseconds, it is necessary that the field contains a dominant, significantly brighter object for the AO or tip-tilt correction (see VLT-I User Manual for seeing and limiting magnitude of STRAP/MACAO).
 In this case a finding chart must always be provided with the OBs.

 5.1.6 Bright objects

-The user should consult the webpages for the latest information on the magnitude limits.
+The user should consult the webpages for the latest information on the bright end of the applicable magnitude limits.

 5.2 Choice of the Gravity configuration

 5.2.1 Quadruplet